onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 .. image:: ../images/system-dialogues/SuccessAcmResult.png

 The result value should be updated as 'FAILED' by the participants when any failures occurred.
-Also in case of failures, the overall state of the composition/instance remains in any of the transitioning states (DEPLOYING, UNDEPLOYING, PRIMING, DEPRIMING, UPDATING, MIGRATING, PREPARING, REVIEWING, MIGRATION_PRECHECKING) with the appropriate result values updated by the participant.
+Also in case of failures, the overall state of the composition/instance remains in any of the transitioning states (DEPLOYING, UNDEPLOYING, PRIMING, DEPRIMING, UPDATING, MIGRATING, PREPARING, REVIEWING, MIGRATION_PRECHECKING, MIGRATION_REVERTING) with the appropriate result values updated by the participant.

 .. image:: ../images/system-dialogues/FailedAcmResult.png